AProf Kate Galloway

 - Level 2, 4.
 Faculty of Law, Bond University

 Kate publishes and presents both in Australia and internationally in academic, professional, and community contexts.
 Her work encompasses legal education, property - particularly land tenure, sustainability, social justice, and gender equality.
-She is the deputy editor of the Legal Education Review, and the Queensland editor of the Alternative Law Journal.
+She is the editor-in-chief of the Legal Education Review, and the Queensland editor of the Alternative Law Journal.

 In addition to her academic writing, Kate contributes regularly to various media outlets as a commentator on contemporary social justice issues, especially concerning gender equality.
 She is active on social media, blogging at https://kategalloway.net/.

 Throughout her career, Kate has been involved in the community legal sector, including having worked to establish the North Queensland Women's Legal Service and currently serving on the management committee of the EDO (NQ).